jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 ---

-When the Torah refers to the korbanot as “G‑d’s bread,” this is obviously a metaphor; but what is its significance?
-In what sense are we “feeding” G‑d when we offer up to Him ourselves and our material resources in the quest to serve Him?
+When the Torah refers to the korbanot as "G‑d's bread," this is obviously a metaphor; but what is its significance?
+In what sense are we "feeding" G‑d when we offer up to Him ourselves and our material resources in the quest to serve Him?

-Our sages have said that “G‑d fills the world as a soul fills a body.”
-On the human level, food is what sustains “life,” which is the assertion of the soul’s powers via its physical vessel, the body.
-And so it is with the Divine life-force that suffuses the created existence: “G‑d’s food” is what we would call whatever it is that asserts the Divine reality as a manifest presence in our physical world.
+Our sages have said that "G‑d fills the world as a soul fills a body."
+On the human level, food is what sustains "life," which is the assertion of the soul's powers via its physical vessel, the body.
+And so it is with the Divine life-force that suffuses the created existence: "G‑d's food" is what we would call whatever it is that asserts the Divine reality as a manifest presence in our physical world.

-With our every act of serving G‑d, we fulfill the divine purpose of creation—that “there be for Him a dwelling in the physical realms.”
+With our every act of serving G‑d, we fulfill the divine purpose of creation—that "there be for Him a dwelling in the physical realms."
 We thus breathe life into the world-body, asserting and manifesting its quintessence and soul.

 (The Chassidic Masters)